-Mr McVeigh confirmed that the dental team have been provided with a job description, contract of employment/agreement and received induction training when they commenced work in the practice.
+Discussion with the lead dental nurse confirmed members of the dental team have been provided with a job description, contract of employment/agreement and received induction training when they commenced work in the practice.

-The recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.
+As a result of the assurances given the recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.